utkagit/reddcoin-bmp/README.md

 You can clone https://github.com/utkagit/reddcoin-data to get a more or less up to date blockchain and copy the files to ./redd-data-dir
 It might not be the best thing to do, so don't do it if your machine can handle the load when reddcoin-core is syncing with the blockchain

+// in case you made any changes to docker-compose.yml it would be better if you'll use the 'rm' flag before you run it again

+docker-compose rm

 # Getting inside the container if needed :